 - features to prevent improvised projectiles from being launched in a hazardous manner.

-If a projectile toy is capable of launching a projectile more than 300 millimetres, the packaging and instructions accompanying the projectile toy must include a statement to the following effect:
+If a projectile toy is capable of launching a projectile more than 300 millimetres or with a kinetic energy greater than 0.08J, the packaging or instructions accompanying the projectile toy must include a statement to the following effect:

 WARNING: Do not aim at eyes or face